 Commissioners are sophomore students and responsible for a "family" of incoming students with the goal of helping them adjust to college life.
 “One of the cool things about our program, which is not similar to other institutions, is that most places get them through orientation and then they send them off, that’s it,” says Kendrick. “[Our commissioners] actually keep them throughout that whole entire first year.
 They do programming with various transition tips, study habits, getting acclimated to campus.”

-Coker Connection, a summertime orientation session for new students, has long been an optional program until this year.
+Coker Connection, a summertime orientation session for new students, has long been an optional program until recently.
 It’s now mandatory for all new students, providing experiential learning, the opportunity to meet new classmates, and explore campus before classes start.

-“Coker Connections allows for [placement exams and class registration] to happen throughout the summer so students can get those things out of the way,” says Kendrick.
-“They can also meet somebody while they’re here, eat in the dining hall, meet a faculty and staff member, get a snapshot of the Coker experience early on and get them excited to get here in August.”
+“Coker Connection allows for [placement exams and academic advising] to happen throughout the summer so students can get those things out of the way,” says Kendrick.
+“They can also meet classmates while they’re here, eat in the dining hall, meet a faculty and staff member, get a snapshot of the Coker experience early on and get them excited to get here in August.”

 One obstacle new students face is not being familiar with the technology used on Coker’s campus so the Office of Student Success and the First-Year Experience created ‘Navigate Coker.’